Home Policy CBI free to probe in Rajasthan, doesn’t require any consent

 With this CBI will not require any formal permission from state government to investigate any case.
 Within a month into power chief minister Bhajan Lal Sharma restored the consent which was suspended for more than three years.

 In July 2020, then Congress government had withdrawn general consent to the CBI to conduct raids and investigations n Rajasthan.
-This is done under the section three of the Delhi Special Police Establishment (DSPE) Act, 1946, which that CBI would require prior consent from state government to conduct any investigation on case to case basis.
+This is done under the three of the Special Police Establishment (DSPE) Act, 1946, which that CBI would require prior consent from state government to conduct any investigation on case to case basis.

 Timing of decision

 Within a month the BJP government in Rajasthan restored the general consent to CBI.
 The timing is important as the state is going to host a three-day national conference of DG/IG where top cops and higher officials of home department will participate.
-The prime minister Narendra Modi, home minister Amit Shah and chief security Ajit Dhobal will also attend the all important conference.
+The prime minister Narendra Modi, home minister and chief security adviser Ajit Dhobal will also attend the all important conference.

 As many as ten states – all non BJP rules states had withdrawn the general consent to CBI.
-These included Tamil Nadu, Punjab, Jharkhand, Kerala, Rajasthan, Chhattisgarh, West Bengal, Mizoram, Telangana, , and Tamil Nadu.
+These included Tamil Nadu, Punjab, Jharkhand, Kerala, Rajasthan, Chhattisgarh, West Bengal, Mizoram, Telangana, Meghalaya, and Tamil Nadu.

 Now Rajasthan, where BJP government has sworn in has restored the general consent to CBI.
 Chhattisgarh, where BJP has come back in power will also restore the consent.